brandon-le-1/shopify_app/README.md

 * ...

-# Inventory Tacking App
+# Inventory Tracking App
-This inventory tracking web application
+This inventory application is a Ruby on Rails web application that allows a logistics company to keep track of inventory.

+###### What Can I do with this Inventory Tracking App?
+* Create inventory items